Naveen-SWO/AddIPtoFortiGate/README.md

 # Playbook to Add Malicious IP Addresses from Incident Entities to FortGate Firewall.
-This readme document provides step-by-step instructions on how to add malicious IP addresses to FortiGate firewall then put those IP addresses into an Address Group for FortiGate to apply policies to.
+This readme document provides step-by-step instructions on how to add malicious IP addresses to FortiGate firewall, then put those IP addresses into an Address Group for FortiGate to apply policies to.

 ## Developed by
 * Naveen Kishore
 * Sydney John Dsouza

-## Contributors
 * Vestal Michael
 * Dinesh Kumar